iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

    columns that you select in the
    [**Columns** setting](/doc/studio/user-guide/experiments/configure-a-project#columns).

-   **What if the repository has more than 500 columns?** Currently Iterative Studio does not import over 500 columns.
+   **What if the repository has more than 500 columns?** Currently DVC Studio does not import over 500 columns.
 If you have a large repository (with more than 500 columns), one solution is to split the metrics/<wbr>hyperparameters/<wbr>files that you want to display over multiple subdirectories in your Git repository.
 For each subdirectory, you can create a new project in DVC Studio and limit it to that subdirectory.